-- The Proposed Development can make a significant contribution to the achievement of these objectives without giving rise to unacceptable environmental impacts, with an estimated overall reduction of 34,966 tonnes of CO2 emissions per year or approximately 874,150 tonnes CO2 over its 25 year operational life compared to electricity generation from fossil fuelled electricity generators. - 4.7 Paragraph 3.9 confirms that the Scottish Government wants to continue to capitalise on Scotland's wind resource, a sentiment that reflects comments in the Local Development Plan.
+- 4.6 The Revised Development can make a significant contribution to the achievement of these objectives without giving rise to unacceptable environmental impacts, with an estimated overall reduction of between 14,615 and 15,501 tonnes of CO2 emissions per year (between 365,375 and 387,525 tonnes CO2 over its 25 year operational life) compared to grid mix electricity generation; and between 23,936 and 25,386 tonnes of CO2 emissions per year (between 598,400 and 645,900 tonnes CO2 over its 25 year operational life) compared to fossil fuel mix electricity generation. - 4.7 Paragraph 3.9 confirms that the Scottish Government wants to continue to capitalise on Scotland's wind resource, a sentiment that reflects comments in the Local Development Plan.
 It is also an issue that echoes the November 2015 statement by the Scottish Government's Chief Planner regarding the Scottish Government's continued support for all forms of renewable energy, discussed further below. - 4.8 Paragraph 3.25 of NPF3 sets out the economic benefits of a growing renewable energy sector, noting that there will be job opportunities for manufacturing and servicing to support the sector, as well as providing job opportunities in rural areas.
 The economic benefit of onshore wind energy developments must be accorded due weight in the overall planning balance as advocated by paragraph 29 of SPP.
 The economic benefits associated with the current proposal have been quantified in the EIA Report, both for the Highland area and wider Scottish economy.